 All visits shall occur at reasonable times, subject only to the limitations necessary to maintain order and security.
 Visitation shall not be denied solely based on the visitor's criminal history.
 The staff shall determine in each case, whether the visitor's criminal history represents a risk to the safety of youth or staff in the facility.
+Any visitation denial should not be simply because of background but only if that person has an active, pending, or ongoing criminal court case.
 Any denial of visitation or limitation on visitations shall be communicated to the youth, person denied and facility administrator.
 Opportunity for visitation shall be a minimum of two hours per week.
 Visits may be supervised, but conversations shall not be monitored unless there is a security or safety need.